public-transport/transitous/README.md

 ## Adding a region

-Transitous data sources are divided by region, so they can be continously tested and verified by locals.
+Transitous data sources are divided by region, so they can be continuously tested and verified by locals.

 A region file in the [feeds](feeds) directory has a `maintainers` attribute, which contains a list of people responsible for keeping the feeds for the region up to date.